Internet DRAFT - draft-peng-p2psip-snmp

 When a network manager needs to send a management task for resource,

-it is necessary that the network manager first gets the Node ID of
+it is necessary that the network manager first gets the Node-ID of

-responsible for the target resource.
+the target resource.

-Resource is as below:
+for a Resource is as shown below:

 +---------------------------------------+ +-------------+